-Deploying communities can be challenging, so much so that we've written a blog post about it, which contains detailed technical guidance and troubleshooting.
+Deploying communities can be challenging, so much so that we wrote a blog post about it, which contains detailed technical guidance and troubleshooting.

-There are several metadata types associated with communities, including:
+There are several metadata types associated with communities.
+The

-SiteDotCom metadata type that includes the content, so that's where any community pages you've created will be.
-It's also why they won't appear as a separate entry in the comparison results table within Gearset, and you'll need to deploy this metadata type to see your page in the target.
+SiteDotCom metadata type is a binary blob that includes the content; that's where any community pages you've created will be.
+As standard, they won't appear as separate entries in the comparison results table within Gearset, and you'll need to deploy this metadata type to see your pages in the target.

 However, you can export the pages in Salesforce, so you can treat them as separate entities and reuse them in different communities should you wish to:

 If you've exported a page, it will show up in its own row on the Gearset comparison results page, with the

 Lightning page metadata type.
 The community it belongs to will be at the start of the page name.

 If you deploy an exported page variation, you will then need to manually add the page in the target by clicking on